lianghuangbin/BIM2Struct-Local/README.md

 # BIM2Struct Web Prototype

-This repository contains a local web prototype for the BIM2Struct workflow.
+This repository contains a local web prototype for the BIM2Struct workflow, which is for demonstration/review purposes only.
+Modifications or redistribution without permission are strictly prohibited.

 The current version supports: